Invest Or Pay Off Debt? Why You Should Do Both

 You have a DTI ratio above 36%

 Your debt-to-income (DTI) ratio is a measure of your combined minimum monthly debt payments divided by your gross monthly income, expressed as a percentage.
-So if you bring home $5,000 and your minimum monthly payments add up to $1,500, your DTI is 30%.
+For example, if you bring home $5,000 and your minimum monthly payments add up to $1,500, your DTI is 30%.

 If you’re carrying debt above a 7% interest rate, have a DTI above 36% or a credit score below 670, prioritize paying off debt.

-DTI matters because some lenders won’t consider borrowers with DTIs above certain thresholds.
+DTI matters because some lenders don’t consider borrowers with DTIs above certain thresholds.
 For example, the cutoff to get approved for a mortgage is typically 36% (although some lenders may allow up to 43%).
-So if your DTI is too high for your next big loan, you might need to pay off a loan or two to lower it before you start investing.
+If your DTI is too high for your next big loan, you might need to pay off a loan or two to lower it before you start investing.

 Your credit score is below 670

-If you know you’ll be applying for another large loan within the next few years, such as an auto loan, mortgage or student loan refinancing, then repairing your credit may be more urgent than investing since the former can help you score lower interest rates (and get approved in the first place).
+If you know you plan to apply for another large loan within the next few years, such as an auto loan, mortgage or student loan refinancing, repairing your credit may be more urgent than investing since the former can help you score lower interest rates (and get approved in the first place).

-Actions like paying your bills on time, making payments on past-due accounts and paying off credit cards to lower your credit utilization ratio can all help to repair your credit.
+Actions such as paying your bills on time, making payments on past-due accounts and paying off credit cards to lower your credit utilization ratio can all help to repair your credit.

 Your debt is causing mental stress

-If your debt load is causing stress, anxiety and other forms of mental distress, it’s better to tackle your debt first before investing.
-Such a move might be better for your overall quality of life, even if it doesn’t make sense mathematically.
+If your debt load is causing mental distress including stress and anxiety, it’s better to tackle your debt first before investing.
+This move might be better for your overall quality of life, even if it doesn’t make sense mathematically.

-You might also feel more calm and confident once you establish a debt relief strategy or start working with a credit counselor on a more tailored plan.
+You might also feel more calm and confident once you establish a debt relief strategy or start working with a credit counselor on a plan tailored to your situation.

 » MORE: How to manage your money

-Here are some scenarios where it might make more sense to direct excess funds toward investing rather than paying off debts.
+In the following scenarios, it might make more sense to direct your excess funds toward investing rather than paying off debts.

 You have affordable, low-interest debt